Nic30/hwtHls/doc/index.rst

 .. image:: _static/nodeBetweenArchElements.png

 Note that the HWT uses structural hashing and can handle algebraic optimizations thus we can just rewrite the nodes to HWT netlist without any optimizations.
 Every time when the output of node is accessed the access time is checked and the registers are generated on demand.
 Once datapath is generated a synchronization is allocated and injected to data-path.
 Note that this is a functionality of HWT netlist which allows us to modify register and other write statements to happen conditionally once we have the condition.

 After this point we do have a complete HWT netlist which can be translated to VHDL/SystemVerilog/SystemC using standard HWT functions.
+By default a control path is then re-synthetized using berkeley-abc to optimize at a least most ciritical paths on gate level.

 In various tools the problem of SSA to RTL translation and the problem of synchronization resolution is addressed differently.